International Jewish Labor Bund

-The International Jewish Labor Bund (ILJB) was a New York-based international Jewish socialist organization, based on the legacy of the General Jewish Labour Bund founded in the Russian empire in 1897 and the Polish Bund that was active in the interwar years.
-The IJLB is composed by local Bundist groups around the world and was originally created to defend Jewish national-cultural rights in Eastern Europe.
+The International Jewish Labor Bund (IJLB) was an international Jewish socialist organization, based on the legacy of the General Jewish Labour Bund, founded in the Russian empire in 1897, and the Polish Bund that was active in the interwar years.
+Bund organizations were originally created to defend Jewish national-cultural rights in Eastern Europe.
+The IJLB was composed of local Bundist groups around the world created for members to maintain their social life and movement after the Holocaust.
 It was an "associated organization" of the Socialist International, similar in status to the World Labour Zionist Movement or the International League of Religious Socialists.
-Bundist ideology differed significantly from Zionist beliefs regarding the Yiddish language and the immigration of Jews.
-In the mid-2000s, The World Coordinating Committee of the Jewish Labor Bund was dissolved in New York, although local Bundist groups or groups inspired by the Jewish Labor Bund still exist in Mexico and Australia.
+Bundist ideology stood against Jewish clericalism, assimilation, and Zionism, and contrasts Zionist beliefs regarding the Yiddish language and the immigration of Jews.
+In the mid-2000s, The World Coordinating Committee of the Jewish Labor Bund was dissolved in New York, although local Bundist groups or groups inspired by the Jewish Labor Bund continued in Mexico and Australia.

+In late 2023, Jews began re-establishing the IJLB and since then chapters have sprung up in cities across America and Europe.